-43.245.2 Rescission or amendment motions are not permissible in respect of planning permit resolutions, planning scheme amendment resolutions or contract / tender acceptance resolutions.

-43.345.3 A resolution will be deemed to have been acted on if:

-43.3.145.3.1 its contents have or substance has been formally communicated to a person whose interests are materially affected by it; or so as to vest enforceable rights in or obligations on Council or any other person.
+- 43.2 Rescission or amendment motions are not permissible in respect of planning permit resolutions, planning scheme amendment resolutions or contract / tender acceptance resolutions. - 43.3 A resolution will be deemed to have been acted on if: - 43.3.1 its contents have or substance has been formally communicated to a person whose interests are materially affected by it; or - 43.3.2 a statutory process has been commenced so as to vest enforceable rights in or obligations on Council or any other person.